SciNim/nimjl/readme.md

 * Only supports Linux for now
 * Arrays only supports POD data types (``SomeNumber`` types)
-* Julia allocated arrays only goes up to 3 dimensions
+* Julia allocated arrays only goes up to 3 dimensions (but Arrays can be allocated in Nim)
+* Value conversion Nim <==> Julia involves a copy unless using Julia Arrays allocated in Nim.

 # Examples